Table of Contents

 2. Then, the cleats are duly nailed to their positions on the wall plates.
-The first pair is provided to impart additional support to the horizontal shore whereas the remaining pairs are provided for imparting strength to the struts.
+The first pair is provided to provide additional support to the horizontal shore, whereas the remaining teams are provided to impart strength to the struts.

-3. It must be ensured that the cleat for the horizontal beam adjacent to the surrounding wall is thick enough to allow for the wedges as well as for a good overlay by the beam.
+3. It must be ensured that the cleat for the horizontal beam adjacent to the surrounding wall is thick enough to allow for the wedges and an excellent overlay by the beam.

-4. The horizontal beam must be given equal cleat-bearing surface at each end.
+4. The horizontal beam must be given an equal cleat-bearing surface at each end.

-6. The horizontal beams along with straining pieces are placed on the central cleat and further tightened by the folding wedges that are inserted between the shore and the wall plate.
+6. The horizontal beams a, land training pieces a, are placed on the central cleat and further tightened by the folding wedges between the shore and the wall plate.

-7. The struts are finally fixed into position between the top portion of the lower cleats and the lower struts.
+7. The struts are finally fixed between the top portion of the lower cleats and the lower struts.

-The dead shores consist of the arrangement of posts and beams.
-These are necessary for providing support to the weight of the overall structure and transfer the weight to the ground lying underneath the foundation.
+The dead shores consist management of posts and beams.
+These are necessary for providing support to the weight of the overall structure and transferring the weight to the ground lying underneath the foundation.